Aharon Haliva: Head of the intelligence directorate

 On October 5, 2021, he was appointed head of the Military Intelligence Directorate.

 In his new position, he claimed that the Abraham Accords stem from the need of the population of the countries in the Middle East to improve their standard of living and deal with the climate crisis.
 Accordingly, he suggested that Israel focus on raising the standard of living of populations in neighboring countries such as Lebanon in order to bring stability to the region and claimed that a Lebanese gas rig is in Israel's interest.
 Haliva also estimated that Israel has a security interest in stabilizing the Palestinian Authority in order to reduce terrorism and estimated that Operation Guardian of the walls would bring long-term peace in light of the economic stabilization processes he identified in the Gaza Strip.
 Along with raising the standard of living of Israel's neighbors, he suggested focusing on precise, surgical damage to the enemies that need to be damaged, while avoiding damage to those not involved.

 The night before the surprise attack on Israel by Hamas, which began on the morning of October 7, 2023, Haliva was updated with information about unusual activity by Hamas, but he estimated that it was an exercise and recommended waiting for the morning before taking action.
 About 1,400 Israeli soldiers and civilians were killed in the attack.

 On October 17, 2023, he issued a letter to his soldiers in which he wrote about the failure to warn of the October 7 attack on Israel: "We failed in our most important mission, and as head of the IDF Intelligence Directorate I bear full responsibility for the failure."
 He has referred to the October 7 attack as a "Black Day".

 On April 22, 2024, he resigned as head of the IDF Intelligence Directorate.
 Yair Lapid praised Haliva's decision to resign.

 In recordings leaked in August 2025, Haliva can be heard saying "For everything that happened on October 7, for every person who was killed on October 7, 50 Palestinians must die" and "it does not matter now if they are children".
 "They need a Nakba every now and then to feel the price.
 There’s no choice, in this disturbed neighborhood."
 He went on to say that the prime minister (Netanyahu) "decided to strengthen Hamas for his own reasons."

+On November 23, 2025, IDF chief of staff Eyal Zamir dismissed Haliva from reservist duty due to his role in Israel's failures on October 7.